shekenz/eonix-test/README.md

 **Note :** Database service is not included.
 You have to use your own external database service (See next step).

-2. Check `.env.example`, edit the database configuration to fit your environment, and save file as `.env`.
+2. Check `.env.example` (at project's root), edit the database configuration to fit your environment, and save file as `.env`.

 **Note :** The service should be able to create the database for you, if the user has the `CREATE` privilege.